onnx/onnx-docker/onnx-ecosystem/README.md

 1. Obtain the ONNX ecosystem docker image.
 There are two ways to do this:

-  a.
-Pull the pre-built Docker image from DockerHub
+  - Pull the pre-built Docker image from DockerHub
     - `docker pull onnx/onnx-ecosystem`

-  b.
-Clone this repository.
+  - Clone this repository.
 Navigate to the onnx-docker/onnx-ecosystem folder and build the image locally with the following command.
     - `docker build . -t onnx/onnx-ecosystem`

 2. Run the Docker container to launch a Jupyter notebook server.
 The -p argument forwards your local port 8888 to the exposed port 8888 for the Jupyter notebook environment in the container.
     - `docker run -p 8888:8888 onnx/onnx-ecosystem`